kuzGo/kuzco/README.md

 ### The Site owner Goals
 <a name="usergoals"/>

-- Owner 1 : As a site owner I want to I want to have admin rights.
+- Owner 1 : As a site owner I want to have admin rights.
 - Owner 2: As a site owner I want to be able to add and remove products.
 - Owner 3 : As a site owner I want to be able to update products.